jeffbr13/avdoc/README.md

 ## Why?

-Unfortunately the original [avrodoc] and forks are all in varying stages of [software rot], mostly due to NodeJS ecosystem churn.
+Unfortunately the original [avrodoc] and forks are all in varying stages of [software decay], mostly due to NodeJS ecosystem churn.
 Their NPM package dependencies include packages which have themselves gone unmaintained or had breaking changes in following versions, with CVEs piling up against the transitive dependencies.